soundpress/RulesOfNYC/docs/c13/index.rst

       - Aerosol control do not meet manufacturer's design specifications or drift loss reduction requirements in new or existing towers when required
       - $1,000
       - $2,000
+    * - 24 RCNY § 8-04(f)
+      - Failure to submit declaration of a hyperhalogenation performed at least once each year between July 1 and August 31
+      - $500
+      - $1,000
     * - 24 RCNY § 8-05(a)
       - Daily automatic or approved alternative water treatment plan not provided
       - $500